DavidMonteiro/heavyTech_delight_sales_report/README.md

 2. **Upload Your Own CSV File** This option is a work in progress and currently unavailable.
 However, it will be ready soon.

+## Testing

+### Functionality Test
+The application has been thoroughly tested to ensure smooth operation.
+The following tests have been performed:

+*To Import a CSV file and Generate an HTML report*
+- Selected option 1 and noted that a mock CSV file was successfully generated.
+- Verified that the generated CSV file contains the expected data.
+- Confirmed that the generate_report() method was called and generated the HTML report without errors.

+### Code Quality Test
+The code has been tested with PEP8 standards using a PEP8 validator.
+The code passed all tests without any errors.

 ## Future Enhancements